BreezyPixels — KarmaCaptain Reddit marketing client

 Hijack threads already ranking on Google

-We place your product or company name into the Reddit threads where people are searching for solutions right now — the ones already at the top of Google for purchase-intent keywords.
+We place your product or company name into the Reddit threads where buyers are looking for solutions right now: the ones already sitting at the top of Google for purchase-intent keywords.

 2